DWand/ahp/README.md

 ## Notes

 * Ukrainian language of the UI
-* Only one level of hierarchy is currently available
 * This is not a production oriented product, use it for your own risk